tushar-wiz/ieee-compsoc-git-workshop/README.md

 ## 1. Creating Files

+We'll be creating files now.

+    $ nano file.md

+Git provides you with a staging area.
+Adding files and data to the staging area is easy.
+Run :

+    $ git add file.md

 ## 2. Committing Files

 - Commit Messages

+        $ git commit -m "your commit message"

+- Signing off on your commits

+        $ git commit -s -m "your commit message"

 - Resetting your commit messages (We all make mistakes)

+        $ git commit --amend

-- Signing off on your commits
+Forgot to signoff on your commit?

+        $ git commit --amend -s

 ## 3. What did you just do?

 - Checking git logs

+You just made a commit.
+But what really happened behind the curtain?

+To see all your commits, run :

+    $ git log

+Git log lists an index of all the commits, inclusive of the following details :

+* Name of the Author
+* Commit Date
+* Commit SHA Number
+* Commit Message

+Want more details?

+    $ git show

-# Rewind
+# Let's Rewind

 - Refactoring and Fixing your bloopers

+Mistakes are human and so is the ability to correct them.
+This is where its gets interesting.

+Let's open file.md and add some more content.

+Now, let's see what we changed.
+Run :

+    $ git diff

-- Why would you need to reset a commit?
+QnA: Why would you need to reset a commit?

-- How to go back to a particular state?
-[Better than time travelling ;)]

 # Working with branches

+Creating a branch is easy.
+First, let's list all the current (live) branches.
+Run :

+    $ git branch -a

+The * against the branch name should indicate the current branch you are on, which at the moment should be main.

+Let's create and switch to another branch.

+    $ git checkout -b shriti

+Now, let's add some content to the branch - 'shriti' and the run a diff to compare our changes with the main branch.
+Run :

+    $ git diff main

 # Let's merge

 - Steps

+       $ git checkout main

+       $ git merge shriti

+ You should now see a similar output :

+    Merge made by recursive.
+    file.md |    1 +
+    1 files changed, 6 insertions(+), 0 deletions(-)
+    create mode 100644 test.txt

 - Recursive Merging
 - Merge Conflicts (The soon to be bane of your existence)

+    * Why do they happen?
+    * Fixing Merge conflicts

 # Cracking the whip

+- How to go back to a particular state?
+[Better than time travelling ;)]

+What happens if we don't like the content we've added to a commit?
+How do you retrace your steps?

+We land on two scenarios here.

+1. The file is still in the staging area

+        $ git reset HEAD file.md

+The output should look like :

+        Unstaged changes after reset:

+        M   file.md

+2. The file has already been commited

      Here comes the tough stuff

-- Fixing Merge Conflicts
-- Rebasing
+- Rebasing (Interactive Mode)

+        $ git rebase -i HEAD~6

 - Cherry Picking

+        $ git cherry-pick <commit-hash>
+        $ git cherry-pick -x <commit-hash>